klahrich/stocksTUI/README.md

     python3 -m venv venv
     source venv/bin/activate
     ```
-    *(You will need to run `source venv/bin/activate` in every new terminal session before running the app).*
+    *(You will need to run `source venv/bin/activate` in every new terminal session before running the app.)*

 4.  **Install dependencies:**
     ```bash